You can find our previous releases here:

 - A refreshed user interface.

-- Ability to Reset the Agent's Idle Timer: In Virtual Contact Center, idle time refers to the length of time agents have been idle and is measured for each agent by the agent's idle timer.
-By default, an agent is considered idle from the time he ends post processing of a system-delivered interaction and becomes available.
+- Ability to Reset the Agent's Idle Timer: In 8x8 Contact Center, idle time refers to the length of time agents have been idle and is measured for each agent by the agent's idle timer.
+By default, an agent is considered idle from the time he ends post processing of a system-delivered, queued interaction and becomes available.
 When multiple agents with the same queue and skill level assignments are idle, the system routes the call to the agent who has been idle the longest.
-The agent’s idle timer is reset every time they end post processing of a system-delivered interaction.
-This reset persists until the same scenario is repeated.
+The agent’s idle timer is reset every time they end post processing of a system-delivered, queued interaction.
 Agent-initiated interactions do not reset the idle timer.

-To supplement the default behavior, we now allow Virtual Contact Center administrators to reset the idle timer when agents transition from one status to another.
+To supplement the default behavior, in the new enhancement we allow 8x8 Contact Center administrators to reset the idle timer when agents transition from one status to another.
 For example, The idle timer resets when agents change their status from On Break to Available when they log in.
 For details, see our content on reset agent's idle timer.

 - Ability to Autodial Campaign Calls after Preview: In this release, we have introduced the ability to autodial campaign calls when an agent has spent all the preview time without taking an action.
 Autodialing campaign calls after previewing a campaign record is controlled by a campaign setting.

-Note: This feature enhancement is only applicable if your company uses Virtual Contact Center campaigns.
+Note: This feature enhancement is only applicable if your company uses 8x8 Contact Center campaigns.

 To enable off-hook connection mode for the tenant, log in to Configuration Manager as an administrator and click Enable Off-hook Connection Mode in Home > Profile.
 If enabled by the contact center administrators, agents can click Enable Off-hook Connection in their Agent Console's user profile.
 For details, see our content on off-hook connection mode.

-We have introduced a brand-new look for Virtual Contact Center applications in this release.
+We have introduced a brand-new look for 8x8 Contact Center applications in this release.
 Additionally, we have a new feature enhancements for administrators:

 Ability to Filter Campaign Lists Based on Do Not Call Preferences: While creating a campaign filter, you can filter those numbers from Local CRM records that are registered with the Telephone Preference Service (TPS) and Corporate Telephone Preference Service (CTPS), to be compliant with TPS and CTPS.
 This feature is currently supported for UK phone numbers, but will be extended to other countries in future releases.